brson/multirust/README.md

 * Command to check for and show available updates explicitly.
 * Figure out what to do about command line completions for cargo, etc.
+* Tests for various paths with spaces in them.

 # License